 Brown the meat.

-I decided to use ground turkey for this recipe, as this chili doesn’t need the extra fat of flavor from the beef (anddd I’m trying to incorporate more low carb than turkey recipes!)
+I decided to use ground turkey for this recipe, as this chili doesn’t need the extra fat or flavor from the beef (anddd I’m trying to incorporate more low carb turkey recipes!)

-As with the previous step, you may want to brown your meat in batches to get that caramelized edge.
+You may also want to brown your meat in batches to get that caramelized edge.
 Cook the meat until it’s no longer pink, and drain any excess fat from the pan.

 Back into the pan we go.

 Add the veggies back into the pan along with your spices.
 Give everything a good stir and cook for about one minute, or until the spices become fragrant.